erikhinderer/redis-rag-workbench/README.md

   - New loader: shared_components/loaders/xls_loader.py

-  - This mirrors typical “PDF → text” behavior but for Excel.
-It:
+  - This mirrors typical “PDF → text” behavior but for Excel it:

     - Reads each sheet with pandas,

     - Optionally normalizes headers,

     - Produces row-wise “records” rendered as compact key: value lines,

     - Yields chunks you can pass to your existing splitter/embedding flow.

 - Minor server changes to accept Excel MIME types and to route Excel files through the new loader.